2004-ind/Portfolio-Optimization-with-Clustering/README.md

 # Portfolio-Optimization-with-Clustering

-## Creating a Diversified Profile Using Unsupervised Learning
+## Creating a Diversified Portfolio Using Unsupervised Learning

 This is a python enabled command line interface that aims to create a diversified investment portfolio  using unsupervised machine learning by clustering cryptocurrecies.Clustering groups of investments according to patterns in their returns provides valuable information to assemble investment portfolios.